ypankovych/pankoff/README.md

     print(exc.errors)
 ```
 ## combine() function
-You can use `comdine(...)` to combine many validators.
+You can use `combine(...)` to combine many validators.

-If has 2 possible invocation ways:
+It has 2 possible invocation ways:
 ```python
 name_validator = combine(String, Sized)
 class Foo: